APSL/django-yubin/README.rst

 Changelog
 ---------
+* 0.4.0       Support Django 1.11: subject and body are no longer unscaped, you need to add {% autoescape off %} to your non HTML templates.
 * 0.3.1       Delete unused template that caused an error with django-compressor offline. testmail command now generates HTML emails.
 * 0.3.0       Support Django >= 1.8 and <=1.10, Python 2.7, 3.3, 3.4 and 3.5.
 Re-send mails admin action.
 Fix bug in status_mail command.
 Demo project configured to send mails with the same mail fake-server used for tests.
 * 0.2.3       Removed {% load url from future %} to support Django 1.9.
 Now Django < 1.5 is not supported.